vipulnaik/diet-exercise-health/events/2024/2024-activity-tracker.md

 I made a two-leg trip for some administrative work related to taxes and then later made a trip to Amazon Hub Locker for package pickup.

+## Monday September 16

+I made a trip in the morning to the post office at 3175 Adeline Street to drop off a piece of mail.